projectcapsule/capsule/docs/operator/use-cases/pod-security-policies.md

 # Assign Pod Security Policies
-Bill, the cluster admin, can assign a dedicated Pod Security Policy (PSP) to the Alice's tenant.
+Bill, the cluster admin, can assign a dedicated Pod Security Policy (PSP) to Alice's tenant.
 This is likely to be a requirement in a multi-tenancy environment.

 The cluster admin creates a PSP: